openequella/openequella.github.io/guides/SecurityAdminGuide.md

 The Security Manager provides access to ACLs for all institution objects.
 Institution objects are displayed in a tree hierarchy with folders containing groups of objects and child objects.

 ### Security Manager
-The Security Manager is accessed through the EQUELLA Administration Console.
+The Security Manager is accessed through the openEQUELLA Administration Console.

-To access EQUELLA and open the Administration Console:
+To access openEQUELLA and open the Administration Console:
-1. Open a browser and enter your EQUELLA URL (e.g. ‘http://equella.myequellainstitution.edu’).
+1. Open a browser and enter your openEQUELLA URL (e.g. ‘http://equella.myequellainstitution.edu’).
-2. Log in to EQUELLA as an administrator, select Settings then Administration console.
+2. Log in to openEQUELLA as an administrator, select Settings then Administration console.
 3. The Administration console displays.
 Select Security Manager.
 4. The Security Manager page displays
 The Security Manager hierarchy represents the ACL hierarchy.
 Object groupings are displayed as folders, and these groupings contain child objects representing institution objects.
 Each hierarchy node can have zero or more associated ACLs.